awsdocs/aws-doc-sdk-examples/php/example_code/iam/iam_basics/Readme.md

 ⚠️ Running the tests might result in charges to your AWS account.

-To run the tests with the following command:
+Run the tests with the following command:

 ```
 vendor/bin/phpunit tests/IAMBasicsTests.php